nikitha-26/Star-Streaks/README.md

-# 🚀 Daily Coding POTD
+# 🚀 Star Streaks ✨💻🔥

-Welcome to **Daily Coding POTD**!
-This repository contains my daily solutions to "Problem of the Day" (POTD) from various coding platforms.
+Welcome to **Star Streaks ✨💻🔥**!
+This repository contains the solutions to "Problem of the Day" (POTD) from various coding platforms.
 The goal is to stay consistent with problem-solving, improve algorithmic thinking, and track progress over time. 💡

 ## 📌 Platforms Covered
 - [LeetCode](https://leetcode.com/)